 Now is the time to consider this commercial lawn care service.
 Here's a closer look at five seriously beneficial reasons to aerate your lawn in Northeast Ohio this fall:

 1. Aeration Helps Your Lawn Breathe

 If your commercial property bears a lot of foot traffic, over time the soil will get compacted.
 Compaction also occurs naturally in clay soils like what we have here in Northeast Ohio.

-Rain, irrigation, anything that puts pressure on the lawn contributes to compaction.
-When you have compact soil, there’s not a whole lot of breathing room for roots to get the air, water and nutrients they need to grow strong.
+Rain, irrigation, and anything that puts pressure on the lawn contribute to compaction.
+When you have compact soil, there’s not a whole lot of breathing room for roots to get the air, water, and nutrients they need to grow strong.

 Aeration stops the compaction cycle and alleviates soil compaction.
 That way, all that good stuff you’re feeding your lawn will actually reach the roots and result in a healthy, green lawn.

 2. Make The Most Of Fertilizer